ethankong113/shoplife/docs/README.md

 - [ ] Feature 4
 Discover feed on home page
 - [ ] Bonus 1
-Create best shopping tour based on locations of the items in the same Boards
+Create best shopping trip based on locations of the items in the same Boards
 - [ ] Bonus 2
-Support adding friends and inviting them to tours
+Support adding friends and inviting them to trips

 ## Design Docs
 * [View Wireframes][wireframes]